 Showing how good, or bad, the airtight seal of any clarinet has been a problem, until now.

-With the exciting news of the arrival of a Magnahelic testing machine at the workshop of Andrew Roberts Clarinet Service, clarinettists can now see for themselves the results of their investment!
+With the arrival of a custom built Magnahelic testing machine at the workshop of Andrew Roberts Clarinet Service, clarinettists can now see for themselves the results of their investment!

 The arrival of this testing machine will allow any customer to see the state of their instrument on arrival, and to see the percentage improvement that will result from the service.

 Unlike other testing devices, this machine produces a positive air pressure (which closely resembles the players air input) in the sealed clarinet, and will show the degree of leakage in each joint.

-Andrew Roberts Clarinet Service (ARCS) now has a re built machine shop, including a lathe and milling machine, polishing machine, extractors and compressors.
+Andrew Roberts Clarinet Service (ARCS) now has a re built machine shop, including a new lathe with DRO and powered cross slide, milling machine, polishing machine, extractors and compressors.
 This allows an even wider range of customisation and improvements to all clarinets.
 Do read the recent reviews from previous customers, they speak for themselves.

 ARCS now has new facilities to offer custom keywork and re-plating on site.
 The photos show the extension of 3 Buffet bass clarinet keys, including the re-shaping of the thumbrest.